 Belong to the QoS in L4.
 Just tick the option button and press <Apply> button to have this function taken affect.
-Then, click <Advance >>> button set up Special TCP/UDP port for QoS.
+Then, enter Custom L4 to set up Special TCP/UDP port for QoS.

 Prioritize Databases (Oracle, IBM DB2, SQL, Microsoft):